Audition Schedule - 2020

 Existing students are not required to audition but should make sure they are registered to ensure a place in an ensemble.

-Admission into Symphonic Winds, Brass Ensemble or Chamber Winds is determined through an informal audition process that takes place at the beginning of the Fall Semester.* All students who have experience performing in a wind band or chamber ensemble, regardless of their major, are encouraged to audition.
+Admission into MUS 1300 Symphonic Winds and all other instrumental chamber ensembles is determined through an informal audition process that takes place at the beginning of the Fall Semester.* All students who have experience performing in a wind band or chamber ensemble, regardless of their major, are encouraged to audition.

 Morris has a long tradition of serving players from many different musical backgrounds.
 Students in our ensembles typically have a wide range of ability and experiences, including those that have never performed an audition until entering university.
 We aim to accommodate all students and will endeavor to ensure that auditions take place in an informal and friendly atmosphere.

 Each audition is approximately seven minutes in length and takes place in HFA 180.
 The director will ask some introductory "get-to-know-you" questions, listen to you perform and give you a short piece to sight-read.

 If a student feels unable to attend an audition in person due to health concerns they may submit an audio or video performance by email to Professor Simon Tillier no later than Tuesday August 18.